truenas/middleware/docs/userguide/freenas_intro.rst

 * The "HTTP Proxy" field has been added to :menuselection:`Network --> Global Configuration`.

 * A "Run Now" button has been added for the highlighted cron job in :menuselection:`Tasks --> Cron Jobs --> View Cron Jobs`.

+* The icons in Storage have been renamed to clarify their purpose.
+"Auto Import Volume" is now "Import Volume", "Import Volume" is now "Import Disk", "ZFS
+  Volume Manager" is now "Volume Manager", and "ZFS Scrubs" are now "Scrubs".

 * The "Case Sensitivity" drop-down menu has been added to :menuselection:`Storage --> Volumes --> Create ZFS Dataset`.